-It is not a legal requirement to have insurance in certain sole trader businesses but despite this, many choose to take out insurance regardless to:
+There is no legal requirement to have self-employed business insurance but despite this, many people choose to take out insurance regardless to:

 - Protect themselves in the event of a claim